Tritibellum/minimal-nvidia-gentoo/README.md

 It doesn't mean much to me though, as I might move to LFS to learn more about linux.
 Will I ever use LFS for daily-driving?
 Unlikely, but it is definitely worth a shot, since I'm quite interested about linux and how it works.

-I'm planning to make my dotfiles soon (and perhaps an automatic void linux installation script).
+I'm planning to make my dotfiles soon.

 ## FEATURES